20 Best Things to Do in Grand Teton National Park

 These wildlife tour guides know where to look, when to look, and all sorts of inside information about the bears, elk, moose, and so much more that you just wouldn’t be able to experience on your own!

-Book your guide below, as these are very popular tours during the busy summer season!
+With that in mind, I recommend booking your guide as early as you know your travel dates, as these are very popular tours during the busy summer travel season!

 Distance: 5.0 - 5.9 miles / 8.1 - 9.5 km

-This Phelps Lake cliff jumping rock is one of the best hikes in Grand Teton on a hot summer day!
-The reason why the distance above can vary is because it depends on which trailhead you begin from, which I go more into detail in my separate post.
+That being said, the reason why the distance above can vary is because it depends on which trailhead you begin, which I go more into detail about in my separate article.

 Read My Separate Post: Phelps Lake Jumping Rock Trail